 Hut Trips in the San Juan Mountains

 Looking for a taste of the Alps in Colorado?
 Look no further than the high country of the rugged San Juans.
 For European-style accommodations, vast high alpine basins, and enticing descents that you can admire as you drink an aprés-ski beverage, join Mountain Trip at one of the local full-service, high alpine huts.
 Or, if you’re already planning a stay up at the OPUS Hut or the Thelma Hut our knowledgeable guides would be happy to help you and your group maximize your time in these beautiful zones.
 Both huts will be booked on a private-only basis for winter 2020-21, meaning you’ll have the whole hut to yourself for just you and your crew.
-This also means that dates at the huts will book up fast, so get in touch with us soon to reserve your spot.
+This also means that dates at the huts will book up fast, so reserve early.

 We can also assist your group with routefinding to the hut, as the route (especially to the OPUS Hut) may not always be clear, especially immediately after a storm.
 Reaching the OPUS is possible from either Ophir (20 minutes south of Telluride) or Highway 550 past the summit of Red Mountain Pass.
 The route from both sides has nearly 2,000′ of elevation gain and requires traversing through avalanche terrain.
 Please reach out to us at (970) 369-1153 or email [email protected] for more details and to book your trip.